aragorn2101/Bras_dEau_RFI/README.md

 ## RFI_average script usage

-The script accumulates RFI spectral data over a user-input time interval and plots a graph of RFI power in dB against frequency.
+The script accumulates RFI spectral data over a user-input time interval and plots a graph of RFI power in dBm against frequency.
+The script also outputs the results in a csv file with two columns, namely frequency in Hz and average power in dBm.

 ```
 ./RFI_average_vx.x.py STARTDATE STARTTIME ENDDATE ENDTIME POL AZ BAND DATADIR